kiba/Writings/atg/chp3_very_much_alive.md

 "The probability of encountering such a reality is incredibly low," Carter said.
 "To be the same in all the ways except that we are a science fiction series?
 It's far more likely that we would encounter a reality very similar to ours but just a tiny different.
 Even though that parallel realities posited by the many-world interpretation of quantum mechanics, we still have no working theories on how to actually cross one."

-"And now we have verification of a method how to cross one," Hammond conjectured.
-"Aside from the reality mirror that was destroyed."
+"And now we have verification of a working method how to cross one?"
+Hammond conjectured.
+"We already encountered alternate realities using the Reality Mirror, but that got destroyed."

 "Only if we can reliably replicate the method, sir.
 Frank Cromwell might still be stuck on the other side if he can't dial home and return.
-We only have less than forty-eight minutes before the gate shut down."
+We only have less than thirty-eight minutes before the gate shut down."

 Hammond gritted his teeth.
 "If it come to the worst case scenario, Cromwell will be considered missing-in-action rather than dead."